macbrayne/spawn-protection-tweaks/README.md

 The only difference in behaviour is that compatible clients are not bound to the ``en_us`` locale and can get translations based on their selected language.~~

-Since version 0.4 this is no longer the case.
+~~Since version 0.4 this is no longer the case.
 The server will detect the client's set language and use it to translate the messages.
-Currently, only ``en_us`` is supported though.
+Currently, only ``en_us`` is supported though.~~

+Due to incompatibilities with specific fabric-api versions that feature has been put on ice.
+Version 0.4 introduced that feature, version 0.4.1 removed it.

 ## Permissions